dendronhq/dendron-site/vault/dendron.topic.teams.md

 ## Workspace

-We recommend getting started by using the example in our [github template](https://github.com/dendronhq/org-workspace-template).
+We recommend getting started by using the example in our [GitHub template](https://github.com/dendronhq/org-workspace-template).

 This will create a workspace with the following structure